 Beschreibung

 240 bird species were recorded on this bank of the Tamis River.
-Apart from numerous Weißstorch (about 30 nests in a single village), other birds of include Blaukehlchen, Rohrschwirl, Mariskenrohrsänger (when it does bother to show off), Feldschwirl, Beutelmeise, Bartmeise, Rohrammer, Neuntöter and Schwarzstirnwürger (in winter replaced by Raubwürger), Wiedehopf, Bienenfresser, Steinkauz, breeding Weißbart-Seeschwalbe (plus Trauerseeschwalbe and Weißflügel-Seeschwalbe on migration), Bruchwasserläufer , Grünschenkel , Dunkler Wasserläufer and other waders, Kranich on migration (mostly in March and November), Rohrdommel , Nachtreiher, Sichler, Kuhreiher, Löffler, Moorente, wintering Schelladler.
+Apart from numerous Weißstorch (about 30 nests in a single village), other birds of include Blaukehlchen, Rohrschwirl, Mariskenrohrsänger (in March, before the arrival of other reed warblers), Feldschwirl, Beutelmeise, Bartmeise, Rohrammer, Neuntöter and Schwarzstirnwürger (in winter replaced by Raubwürger), Wiedehopf, Bienenfresser, Steinkauz, breeding Weißbart-Seeschwalbe (plus Trauerseeschwalbe and Weißflügel-Seeschwalbe on migration), Bruchwasserläufer , Grünschenkel , Dunkler Wasserläufer and other waders, Kranich on migration (mostly in March and November), Rohrdommel , Nachtreiher, Sichler, Kuhreiher, Löffler, Moorente, wintering Schelladler.

 Photos by Ceda Vuckovic, Josip Saric, Sever Nagulov, Aleksandar Topalov and Dragan Simic.